 While relatively few people will suffer from the above risks, many will have a hard time adjusting to the time change.
-Ahead of the March 14th spring forward, here are some tips to help you and your family with the transition.
+Ahead of this year's spring forward, here are some tips to help you and your family with the transition.

-According to Dr. Karin Johnson of Baystate Sleep Medicine, the November time change, when Daylight Saving Time ends, is usually easier on our systems because we are gaining an extra hour.
-The March Daylight Saving change typically results in less sleep from the hour lost and it is harder for the body’s circadian rhythms to adjust to a later time.
+According to Dr. Karin Johnson of Baystate Sleep Medicine, the November time change, when Daylight Saving Time ends, is usually easier on our systems because we gain an extra hour.
+The March Daylight Saving Time change typically results in less sleep from the hour lost and it is harder for the body’s circadian rhythms to adjust to a later time.

 “Our bodies’ circadian rhythms are important for our ability to sleep at night and function well during the day, but are also important for our bodies’ health,” she said.

-Longer darkness in the morning and brightness later in the day disrupt our natural rhythms.
+Longer darkness in the morning and brightness later in the day from the time change can disrupt our natural rhythms.

-7 Tips for Adjusting to the Time Change
+7 Tips for Adjusting to Daylight Saving Time

 The American Academy of Sleep Medicine suggests going to bed 15-20 minutes earlier a few days prior to the actual time change, a practice you can also use with younger children who might find it more difficult to adjust to the change.
 They also suggest setting your clocks ahead early on Saturday so you lose an hour of being awake instead of an hour of sleep by going to bed at your normal time.
 Going outside Sunday morning to get some sunlight will also help to set your “body clock.”